Regular season (May – November) applications are published in late January.

 Vendors preparing and serving food on-site at the market will need a temporary restaurant license from the local health department.

-Contact Hannah@gorgegrown.com with other questions regarding food safety and licensing requirements.
+Contact Hannah (at) gorgegrown.com with other questions regarding food safety and licensing requirements.

 Watch a recoding of 2022’s New & Prospective Farmers Market Vendor Info Night here.